East Durham, New York

 East Durham is a hamlet (and census-designated place) within the town of Durham, which is located in the U.S. state of New York, approximately 535 ft above sea level, in Greene County.
 It has the ZIP Code 12423 and the area code 518.
+It is an Irish town where many Irish immigrants and vacationers visit often.

 Attractions

 East Durham is known for its Irish heritage and cultural promotion.
 The town attracts many Irish-American visitors.
 East Durham contains several significant cultural attractions including:

+The Shamrock House - a restaurant/inn/bar in the center of East Durham.
+Center of activities within the town and is a popular location for concerts and events.